easierway/kcheck/README.md

 In some cases, it is better to make our pods be scheduled on the different nodes.
 This can minimize the loss of the service capacity which is caused by the unexpected terminations of the nodes.
 For example, we run our services on AWS spot instances.
 In kubernetes, we can use pod affinity to instruct kubernetes to schedule the pods according to our strategy.

 There are still other best practices or deployment instructions for your organization.
-Like coding style, normally, we want to make sure everyone in our organization follow these instructions.
+Like coding style, normally, we want to make sure everyone in our organization follows these instructions.
 So, an automation check is required in CI/CD process.
 This project is the implementation of an extensible kubernetes deployment configuration check tool.